Exchangeable pairs, switchings, and random regular graphs: Poisson approximation of cycle counts by Stein's method

 \subsection{Stein's method background}

-Recall that the main idea of Stein's method of exchangeable pairs is to perturb a random variable $X$ to get a new random variable $X'$, and then to examine the relationship between the two.
+The main idea of Stein's method of exchangeable pairs is to perturb a random variable $X$ to get a new random variable $X'$, and then to examine the relationship between the two.
 The basic heuristic is that if $(X,X')$ is exchangeable and

 for some constant $c$, then $X$ is approximately Poisson with mean $\lambda$.
-(When $X$ and $X'$ are exactly Poisson with mean $\lambda$ and are two steps in an immigration-death chain whose stationary distribution is that, these equations hold exactly.)
+(When $X$ and $X'$ are two steps in a stationary immigration-death chain whose invariant distribution is Poisson with mean $\lambda$, these equations hold exactly.)
 The following proposition gives a precise, multivariate version of this heuristic.
 Recall that the total variation distance between the laws of two random variables $X$ and $Y$ taking values in $\NN=\{0,1,2,\ldots\}$ is given by

 \begin{prop}[{\cite[Proposition~10]{CDM}}] Let $W=(W_1,\ldots,W_r)$ be a random vector taking values in $\NN^r$, and let the coordinates of $Z=(Z_1,\ldots,Z_r)$ be independent Poisson random variables with $\E Z_k=\lambda_k$.
 Let $W'=(W_1',\ldots,W_r')$ be defined on the same space as $W$, with $(W,W')$ an exchangeable pair.